Brazilians love their rice, and I’m no different. My favorite hands down still is white rice but sometimes I do like to vary a bit.

 If the rice is still too underdone, add about a couple of tablespoons of water, cover and repeat the process.
 This is your test phase, your little scientist you!
 So take good notes on your own discoveries, especially how much water you ended up using.
 Then just repeat that going forward.

 I know it sounds like… whaaaat is all this madness…..!!?
 But trust me!
 Like I said, it’s like riding a bike, and while you are learning you might end up with undercooked rice until you have properly adjusted to your own environment – so, start with a small test batch and be patient.
-This is important because even the pan in which you choose to cook your rice, how well it is covered while you are cooking and how well you manage the heat, matters for the final result.
-When you are finished testing and are happy, maintain that same environment to reproduce the same results (proper ratio, attention to temp, similar cooking vessels).
+This is important because even the pan where you choose to cook your rice, how well it is covered while you are cooking and how well you manage the heat, matters for the final result.
+When you are finished testing and are happy, maintain that same environment to reproduce the same results (proper ratio, attention to temp, similar pots and pans, and stick to the brands of rice you love).
 You can do this!!

 Of course you can just boil the rice like pasta, like our Saveur friends do, which is awesome!
 At the end of the day, I just want you to be happy, you know.
 Except that, cooking it this way sautéing with aromatics comes aaaaaaafter your rice is all cooked – delicious but different 🙂